artsiomshvedko/f/README.md

 Gets the last access timestamp of a file, or updates it if $time is provided.

 **Parameters**<br>
-- path – Path to the file.
+- path – Path to the file or directory.
 - time – New access time as a Unix timestamp.
 If null, no update is performed.

 **Return Values**<br>